chihsinh/image-viewer/README.md

 ## Image Viewer
-**An assignment of Web Programming, a course by Professor Ric Huang in NTU.** The file 'images', and styles.css are provided by the Professor Huang and the TAs of Web Programming in NTU.
+**An assignment of Web Programming, a course by Professor Ric Huang in NTU.** A practice on JavaScript.

 ### How it Works
 Users can browse different pictures by clicking the "previous" and "next" buttons.
 As shown below.